joshbaileydev513/challenge-5/README.md

 ## Credits

-All credits to both of my instructors Jack and Jay who have been a huge help during class so far!
+All credits to both of my instructors Jack and Jay who have been a huge help during class so far.
+Additional credits to the source code used from the UNC Charlotte Coding Bootcamp for this specific assignment!

 ## License